diagonal-finance/examples/integrations/stripe/subscriptions/server/node/README.md

 Example backend integration repo with Stripe using Typescript and a NodeJS Express server.

+You can find the client example interacting with this server at [integrations/stripe/subscriptions/client/react](./../../client/react/README.md).

 - [Installation](#installation)
   * [Install dependencies](#install-dependencies)
 - [Running the server](#running-the-server)